noambavli/Hyper-Discord-Bot/README.md

 The input is first converted to lowercase and all regex are removed before generating answer.

-If you encounter incomplete words in the code, this may be the reason: when searching for words, if I determine that a word is still recognizable without its first or last one or two letters, I search for it without those letters.
+### If you encounter incomplete words in the code, this may be the reason: when searching for words,</br>if I determine that a word is still recognizable without its first or last one or two letters, I search for it without those letters.
 This approach allows for minor typos while maintaining clarity, though it may not cover every possibility—it's a step toward improvement nonetheless.

 *you can cancel db functionality changing the env var "IS_USING_MONGO_DB" to anything else but 'using mongo db' *I use Lunes Hosting and highly recommend it.